 The College of Education has three admission cycles.
-Application deadlines for most ITC programs are February 1 for fall admission and September 1 for spring admission.
-An additional application deadline of June 1 applies to students seeking spring admission to the Apprentice Teacher Program (ATP) or fall admission to the Integrated Certification in Teacher Education (INCITE) postbaccalaureate program.
+Priority application deadlines for most ITC programs are February 1 for fall admission and September 1 for spring admission.
+An additional application deadline of June 1 applies to students seeking spring admission to the Apprentice Teacher Program (ATP) or fall admission to the Integrated Certification in Teacher Education (INCITE) and the Teacher Education and Certification Highway + Master in Education option (TEACH+ME) postbaccalaureate programs.
 Spring admission to INCITE follows the regular September 1 deadline.
 For the most updated admission dates, access the ITC admission Web site at coe.asu.edu/oss/admission.